mkoelle/robinhood-playground/README.md

 # robinhood-playground

-this repo is a Node.js stock scanner with Robinhood integration.
+this repo is a Node.js stock scanner with Robinhood integration currently focused on penny stocks.

 ## to run